Armenian PM Sarksyan quits after 11 days of street protests

 Protesters loudly celebrated Sarksyan’s resignation.

-Some hugged policemen in the street amid repeated cries of “Hurrah!”, others beeped car horns, and some residents of Yerevan were even seen dancing outside.
+Some hugged policemen in the street amid cheers, others beeped car horns, and some danced and drank.

+“It’s the happiest day in my life,” said 20-year-old student Karine Stepanyan.
+“We showed to the entire world that our country’s destiny is in hands of Armenian people.”

+Tens of thousands filled the capital’s central Republic Square, waving national flags, blowing vuvuzelas and chanting:“Victory!”

 The protests which toppled Sarksyan lasted for 11 days and saw tens of thousands of protesters march through Yerevan and other towns, blocking streets and staging sit-ins that disrupted daily life.